Seisyll ap Dyfnwal: Christmas massacre

 Seisyll ap Dyfnwal is best known for being an unwitting victim of the Norman Baron, William de Braose, 4th Lord of Bramber, who had him killed on or very near Christmas Day 1175 at Abergavenny Castle.

 Seisyll, his eldest son Geoffrey, along with other Welsh princes and leaders from the area, were invited to Abergavenny Castle for a banquet by de Braose under a pretext of communication.
 During the banquet, de Braose announced that a new order had come from the king, which stated that no one was to travel armed anymore.
 He insisted on the Welsh taking an oath to abide by this.
 When the Welsh refused, de Braose used this as a pretext to have his men, who were lying in wait, kill everyone present.
 Since they were eating, none of the Welsh were armed.

-De Braose and his men then mounted horses and galloped the few miles to Seisyll's home where they killed his seven year old younger son, Cadwalladr, and captured his wife, whose exact fate is uncertain.
+De Braose and his men then mounted horses and galloped the few miles to Seisyll's home where they killed his seven-year-old younger son, Cadwalladr, and captured his wife, whose exact fate is uncertain.

 De Braose's act was to avenge his own uncle's death.
 His uncle, Henry FitzMiles, was believed to have been killed by Seisyll or other Welsh around Easter of that year.
-De Braose's strategy was to eliminate all those who could have done it and effectively remove the experienced leadership of the Welsh forces in the area, destabilising the region and seize the opportunity to gain the upper hand.

-The effect was to drive a massive wedge into Anglo-Welsh relations for generations to come.